HealthCatalyst/Fabric.Cashmere/guides/analytics/tableau/tables.md

 ##### Overview

-Tables important tools for displaying large amount of raw data referenced in visualizations.
+Tables are important tools for displaying large amount of raw data referenced in visualizations.
 Tables in the template follow the basic styling of [Cashmere HTML tables](/web/styles/table), with a few alterations to follow Tableau standards.

 ![Table Example](./assets/analytics/tableau/tableoverview.png "Table Example")